Always properly secure your child in a car safety seat–no matter how short your trip.

 This depends on the age and weight of your child.
-For babies who are younger than one year and who weigh less than 20 pounds, use a rear-facing car safety seat–it provides more protection to the head and neck and reduces the risk of injury in a crash.
+For babies who are younger than one year and who weigh less than 20 pounds, use a rear-facing car safety seat–it provides more protection to the head and neck and reduces the risk of head and neck injury in a crash.

 Kids older than one year and who weigh more than 20 pounds may be placed in a forward-facing car safety seat, but because a rear-facing seat is safer, the child should remain in that type seat as long as possible.
 Place children between ages four years and eight years or who weigh between 40 and 80 pounds in a booster seat, which raises the child to a level that is high enough for the seat belt to fit properly.
 Kids should ride on booster seats until they are about 4’9″ tall.

 Always place a child in the back seat of a car–no matter how old he or she may be.